UPDATED JUL 14, 2020

-The bike trails at Rowlett Creek Preserve make for a low-elevation ride suited for both beginners and intermediate cyclists alike.
-With 15 miles of winding pathways on (mostly) flat but tree-heavy terrain and 14 looped routes to choose from, nature-lovers will enjoy the scenic views that the creek provides.
+The bike trails at Rowlett Creek Preserve make for a low-elevation ride suited for beginners and intermediate cyclists alike.
+With around 15 miles of winding pathways on (mostly) flat, tree-heavy terrain and 14 looped routes to choose from, nature-lovers will enjoy the scenic views that the creek provides.
 It’s open from 6am to midnight, and along the trail you’ll find a picnic area with water fountains and a portable toilet, perfect for when you need to make a pit stop.

 A ride along the trail in River Legacy Park is probably the prettiest on this list, and the bridges crossing the river provide natural photo ops along the way.
 The eight-mile route follows the curvy Trinity River amidst the breathtaking backdrop of Arlington’s forests.
 Beginners will fare well on this trail, but those that want a little more of a challenge can choose to forego the blue signs for the red.
 Get here as early as 5am for a breezy ride to start your day.

-Adrenaline junkies are in for quite the treat with this 28-mile ride of roller coaster dips, sharp turns, grueling climbs, and speedy descents.
+Adrenaline junkies are in for quite the treat with this route filled with roller coaster dips, sharp turns, grueling climbs, and speedy descents.
 Known as “Prayer Mountain” by Dallas bikers, the Big Cedar route tops off at the highest elevation in DFW, around 700 feet above sea level, and consists of one main loop that feeds into multiple mini loops featuring various terrain.
 Keep in mind that helmets aren’t the only caution required: bikers must file a waiver with the steward before hitting the trail.

 City dwellers in search of alternative transportation can rent a bike and hop on the Katy Trail for a leisurely ride across Downtown Dallas.
 The 3.5-mile route stretches from Southern Methodist University to Victory Park and covers one of the densest parts of the city.
 Although, be aware that you’ll be sharing the path with the motor vehicles, walkers, and joggers that abound here — so slow your pace to smell the roses or stop at the Katy Trail Ice House along the way for a quick bite and/or beer.

 The trail at Cedar Hill State Park was created by mountain bikers for mountain bikers.
-Here’s how we know: it’s named after the volunteers of the Dallas Off Road Biking Association.
-(Read: it’s no piece of cake.)
-The DORBA trail sits on 1,200 acres of lush landscape and includes three consecutive trails that each span three to 12 miles.
-The route is open on dry days, but make sure you bring your wallet — bikers are required to pay $7 admission.
+Here’s how we know: it’s named after the volunteers of the Dallas Off Road Biking Association aka DORBA.
+So, this is no piece of cake.
+The DORBA trail sits on over 1,000 acres of lush landscape and includes three consecutive trails that each span three to 12 miles.
+The route is open on dry days, but make sure you bring your wallet — bikers must pay the $7 admission.

 Five connected loops along the bank of the White Rock Creek come together to form the Harry S Moss Park Trail, almost six miles of mostly bench-cut singletrack to ride.
 This is a great trail for intermediate-level bikers, as it combines craggy hills, towering trees, and creek edges with human elements like wooden bridges and cement sidewalks.
 Park in the Buckeye Beverages lot to access the trail off Walnut Hill Ln. in Northwest Dallas.